WSYX: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

-WSYX shut down its analog signal, over VHF channel 6, on June 12, 2009, at 11:59 p.m., as part of the federally mandated transition from analog to digital television.
-The station's digital signal remained on its pre-transition VHF channel 13, using PSIP to display WSYX's virtual channel as 6 on digital television receivers.
+WSYX ended regular programming on its analog signal, over VHF channel 6, on June 12, 2009, at 11:59 p.m., as part of the federally mandated transition from analog to digital television.
+The station's digital signal remained on its pre-transition VHF channel 13, using virtual channel 6.
 On December 11, 2009, the FCC issued a Report & Order granting WSYX's petition to move from VHF channel 13 to UHF channel 48 to improve signal strength and to be consistent with other Columbus stations on the UHF dial.
 On August 30, 2010, WSYX began broadcasting on UHF channel 48.
 Like all stations broadcasting on channel 6 prior to the digital switchover, WSYX's audio signal could be heard on 87.75 MHz on the FM band in Columbus and the surrounding areas.

 As part of the SAFER Act, WSYX kept its analog signal on the air until June 26 to inform viewers of the digital television transition through a loop of public service announcements from the National Association of Broadcasters.

 WSYX moved its digital signal from channel 48 to channel 28 on October 19, 2019, as part of the FCC's spectrum reallocation process.